Sicilian method: Gill kiln

 The Gill kiln was a continuous furnace developed in 1880 and named after its inventor, the engineer Roberto Gill.
 It employed a series of chambers to preheat and set fire to the next chamber.
 Each chamber had a floor with several openings for moving the molten sulfur.
 Each of the openings would move a shot of sulfur at different times and allow small amounts of sulfur to be processed.
 It was a costly system to put in place, but it also reduced many gas and pollution that entered into the air.
 It had yields of over 60%.

 Replacement

 The Sicilian method was replaced slowly after 1894 by the Frasch process, or American approach.
 Workers processed the sulfur in the ground by superheating steam through a pipe to melt the sulfur in the ground extracting as it came up.
 This process led to a much purer form of sulfur, using fewer workers and less waste.
-This process needed a lot of fresh water and fuel, so it was never employed in water-poor Italy.
+This process needed a lot of fresh water and fuel, so it was never employed in water-poor Sicily.